Senseo Coffee Brewing Revisited

 December 2005 UPDATE

 I’ve received many positive emails regarding the Ecopad refillable Coffeepod Senseo permanent filter.
-Although messy, this refillable filter allows the user to take control of their own coffee.
+Although messy, this refillable filter allows users to take control of their coffee.
 If you own a Senseo this may be worth a look.